gta3xlwifi-dev/.github/profile/README.md

 **Goals**

-This project is dedicated to revitalizing the Samsung Galaxy Tab A 10.1 (SM-T510) through custom ROM development.
-Building upon the excellent foundation laid by @Magendanz's initial LineageOS 18.1 TWRP builds, we aim to push the boundaries of what's possible on this device.
+This project aims to give life to the Samsung Galaxy Tab A 10.1 (SM-T510) through custom ROM development, by building upon the foundation laid by @Magendanz's initial LineageOS 18.1 TWRP builds.

-## Why Custom ROMs?

-While projects like PHH and AndyYan GSIs breathe new life into older devices, they face limitations.
-Google's discontinued security support for this device makes backporting patches challenging, and its aging Exynos ARM architecture adds another layer of complexity.
-Custom ROMs offer a way to overcome these obstacles and provide a more up-to-date and optimized Android experience.
+While projects like PHH and AndyYan GSIs give new life into older devices, they face limitations.
+Google's discontinued security support for this device makes backporting patches challenging, and the aging Exynos ARM architecture adds another layer of trouble

 ## Challenges We Face

-* **RAM Restrictions:** Modern Android versions ideally require 3GB+ of RAM, but we're working with less.
+* **RAM Restrictions:** Modern Android ideally needs 3GB+ of RAM, we're working with less than that
-* **Outdated Kernel:** We're limited by a legacy kernel (v4.4.xx), while newer Android versions need features like eBPF (which we have a semi-working implementation of).
+* **Outdated Kernel:** We're limited by a legacy kernel (v4.4.xx), while newer Android versions need features like eBPF

 ## Development Status

-**Note:** Development is currently on hold due to medical studies taking precedence.
-We hope to resume work soon!
+**Note:** Development is on hold due to my medical studies taking precedence

-* The device tree is being rebuilt from scratch for a cleaner foundation.
-* AOSP tree refactoring is also planned.

-### Changelog

-* **gta3xlwifi-kernel:** June 30, 2024: Imported OEM changes and refactored the kernel base on upstream Android common kernel (deprecated/4.4.p).
-* **gta3xlwifi-device:** July 1, 2024: Refactored the messy codebase.
-Decided to start over for better maintainability.
-Will likely do the same with the AOSP tree.

-## How You Can Contribute

-* **Testing:** Download our experimental builds, provide feedback, and help us identify and fix bugs.
-* **Development:** If you have coding skills, dive into the codebase, suggest features, and work on optimizations.
-* **Documentation:** Help us create clear guides and tutorials to make the ROM accessible to everyone.
-* **Spread the Word:** Share our project with other Galaxy Tab A users and developers.

-## Getting Started

 **Prerequisites:**